 Time and tide have revealed the base of the anti-glider beach defences.

 In all probability the Newfoundland Timber Corps in the area originally cut down the wooden posts in the forests of East Lothian.

-Roadblocks were built at all important road junctions manned by the Home Guard and many were given added protection in the form of flame traps.
-These Flamme Fougasses were designed to spray petrol on tanks stopped at a roadblock.
+Roadblocks were built at all important road junctions and were manned by the Home Guard.
+Many were given added protection in the form of flame traps.
+These Flame Fougasses were designed to spray petrol on tanks stopped at a roadblock.
 The petrol would then be ignited by one of the defenders, probably by throwing a Molotov Cocktail or other incendiary device.
 The resulting fire was not intended to destroy the tank, but would have starved its crew and engine of oxygen, thereby killing the crew and putting the tank out of action.

 There were forty-five separate flame traps in East Lothian, of several different types, and had they been used it seems that they would have been highly effective in stopping an armoured column.
 This tactic would have been particularly effective whenever the ground sloped steeply away on either side of the road, thereby preventing tanks behind the lead vehicle from escaping the obstruction.
 Measures were also taken to crater roads using explosive charges in the path of an invading force, making the road impassable to road vehicles, and thereby often holding up an entire column.

-Known sites of Flamme Fougasses were at Luffness House and Heugh Brae, North Berwick, Danskine Brae, Aberlady, Longniddry and Dunbar harbour.
+Known sites of Flame Fougasses included those at Luffness House, Heugh Brae, North Berwick, Danskine Brae, Aberlady, Longniddry and Dunbar harbour.

-These two pictures show the control position of a Flamme Fougasse above the road at Danskine Bray, Gifford to Whiteadder Road.
+These two pictures show the control position of a Flame Fougasse above the road at Danskine Bray, Gifford to Whiteadder Road.

 Dunbar Harbour Defences: Its Flame Fougasse